 Invasive Species Outreach and Management Coordinator - Lindsay Charlop

 Lindsay is coordinating the development of an invasive plant management strategy at Vassar College, which will inform strategic land management across the EMMA network, as well as related outreach.
-She also provides support for EMMA’s Coordinator.
+She also provides support for EMMA’s steering committee.
 Her office is based at the Environmental Cooperative at the Vassar Barns.
 Lindsay has experience monitoring and managing native herptile populations.
 She studied the distribution of frog populations and pathogens at Vassar College, where she received a bachelor’s degree in Biology.
 She co-coordinates a community-driven long-term monitoring and conservation project for the locally threatened Blanding’s turtle.

 EMMA Member Organizations